-Likewise, approval of any addition or improvement pursuant to private covenants does not act as a waiver of any requirements contained in this ordinance.

-- G. Swimming pools must be constructed on the same parcel as the principal building to which they are accessory.
+- 1. Within one year of the issuance of a building permit, if such permit is obtained individually; or - 2.
+Within one year of the completion of construction of the principal building, if the accessory building's building permit is obtained as part of the building permit for the principal building. - 3.
+The standards of this Ordinance do not prevent the use of a temporary construction building to be utilized for the storage of tools, materials, and other equipment during the period of construction. - G. Property owners should refer to any applicable Declaration of Covenants, Conditions, and Restrictions which may impose greater restrictions than are found in this Ordinance.
+This ordinance does not abrogate any private covenants that may apply to property. - Likewise, approval of any addition or improvement pursuant to private covenants does not act as a waiver of any requirements contained in this ordinance. - H. Swimming pools must be constructed on the same parcel as the principal building to which they are accessory.
 Swimming pools cannot be constructed in the established front yard.
 Swimming pools are required to meet the same minimum building setback line as their principal building.
-Access to residential pools must be restricted in accordance with I.A.C., Title 675, Article 20. - H. Screening of Receptacles and Loading Areas: These standards apply to all garbage containers, trash receptacles, pallet storage areas, trash compactors, recycling areas and other similar facilities in all Zoning Districts; however, these standards do not apply to single-family dwellings: - Garbage containers, trash receptacles, pallet storage areas, trash compactors, recycling areas, loading areas and other similar facilities must be completely and permanently screened from view of rights-of-way and where possible, adjoining properties. - 2.
-Enclosures cannot be in an established front yard or in any required side or rear yard. - 3.
+Access to residential pools must be restricted in accordance with I.A.C., Title 675, Article 20. - Screening of Receptacles and Loading Areas: These standards apply to all garbage containers, trash receptacles, pallet storage areas, trash compactors, recycling areas and other similar facilities for commercial, industrial, and multi-family uses: - 1.
+Garbage containers, trash receptacles, pallet storage areas, trash compactors, recycling areas, loading areas and other similar facilities must be completely and permanently screened from view of rights-of-way and where possible, adjoining properties.

+- Enclosures cannot be in an established front yard or in any required side or rear yard. - 3.
 The enclosure must be solid on all sides and not less than 6 feet in height above grade or 2 feet above the receptacle, whichever is greater. - 4.
 Enclosures must be constructed of materials that match or complement the principal building. - 5.
 Enclosures must have opaque gates.
-The gates cannot be oriented towards residential properties or rights-of-way, where possible. - 6.
-Trash enclosures should provide convenient pedestrian access for daily waste disposal.
+The gates cannot be oriented towards residential properties or rights-of-way, where possible. - Trash enclosures should provide convenient pedestrian access for daily waste disposal.
 Such access should be provided without swinging or moveable doors. - 7.
-Gates and doors on enclosures must be kept closed when not in use.

-- 8. Landscaping must be provided around enclosures in accordance with 5.3 General Landscaping Standards. - Large ground microwave antenna dishes are not permitted in an established front yard or an established side yard; however, a satellite receiver antenna 2 feet in diameter or less may be installed in any location in accordance with the provisions of IC 36-7-4-201.1. - J. The standards of this Ordinance do not prevent the use of a temporary construction building to be utilized for the storage of tools, materials, and other equipment during the period of construction. - K. Carports must be consistent in design, appearance, and materials with the principal building.
+Gates and doors on enclosures must be kept closed when not in use. - Landscaping must be provided around enclosures in accordance with 5.3 Gen- eral Landscaping Standards. - J. Large ground microwave antenna dishes are not permitted in an established front yard or an established side yard; however, a satellite receiver antenna 2 feet in diameter or less may be installed in any location in accordance with the provisions of IC 36-7-4-201.1. - K. Carports must be consistent in design, appearance, and materials with the principal building. - L. Public Art - Public art includes, but is not limited to sculptures, monuments, fountains, mosaic, and stained glass.
+Signage is not considered public art. - Public art shall, when part of an overall development be included in the Development Plan and approved administratively.
+Such incorporation of the public art shall be cohesive with the overall development.

+- Public art shall not contain characteristics that will distract drivers, pose a safety risk, or impact traffic flow. - If public art is located on a building structure, it may extend a maximum of 30" from the face of the wall.